 2 Day London Itinerary: Day 1 Morning

 The first morning of our London in 2 days itinerary is all about the must-sees.
-It includes Palaces, pageantry and Parliament, all within walking distance if the weather is decent.
+It includes palaces, pageantry and Parliament, all within walking distance if the weather is decent.
 I’ve given options for bailing out to go shopping and some cultural stops too.

 Is this post useful?
 If so pin this to Pinterest to save and share